rmosolgo/graphql-ruby/guides/related_projects.md

 - [`graphql-devise`](https://github.com/graphql-devise/graphql_devise), a gql interface to handle authentication with Devise
 - [`graphql-docs`](https://github.com/gjtorikian/graphql-docs), a tool to automatically generate static HTML documentation from your GraphQL implementation
 - [`graphql-metrics`](https://github.com/Shopify/graphql-metrics), a plugin to extract fine-grain metrics of GraphQL queries received by your server
+- [`graphql-stitching`](https://github.com/gmac/graphql-stitching-ruby), tools to combine multiple local and remote schemas into a single graph that queries as one
 - [`graphql-groups`](https://github.com/hschne/graphql-groups), a DSL to define group- and aggregation queries with graphql-ruby
 - Rails Helpers:
   - [`graphql-activerecord`](https://github.com/goco-inc/graphql-activerecord)